alsuren/mijia-homie/docs/presentation/slides.md

 # Backstory

-- So we bought some of these at $3 each.
+- So we bought some of these, at $3 each.

 ![](./inception-order.png)